Achllle/libroboclaw/README.md

 # libroboclaw

 Interface for roboclaw motor drivers.
-Cleaner rewrite of the serial interface.
+Cleaner rewrite of the serial interface with a focus on easy access to common methods with solid documentation.

 based on [this repo](https://github.com/csvance/roboclaw).